Hazardous Waste Forms

 Hazardous Waste Management: Biennial Report

-Submissions must be made using EPD's Biennial Reporting Sortware or by flat files.
-Hard copy's of the Biennial Report will not be accepted.
-Users registered in the RCRA Industry Application can request from EPA access to the online training Learning ZEN and review the courses on entering Biennial Reports.
+Submissions must be made using RCRAInfo.
+Hard copies of the Biennial Report will not be accepted.
+Users registered in the RCRA Industry Application can request access from EPA to the online training Learning ZEN at https://rcrainfoindustry.learningzen.com/ and review the courses on entering Biennial Reports.

 [email protected]